Saturday, April 20, 2024

 https://www.frontiersin.org/articles/10.3389/fcosc.2022.873659

-A Local/Regional Regenerative Land Bank may be responsible for many things along with the buying, selling, holding, management and restoration of the land.
+A Local/Regional Regenerative Land Bank may be responsible for many things involved with the buying, selling, holding, management and restoration of the land.

-• Leasing the land to the Peace Havens, who each set up as LLC
+• Leasing the land to the Peace Havens, who each set up as an LLC

 • PR, public relations, liaison with people, distribute and collect applications, process the applications